Greta Thunberg slams critics in French parliament | DW | 23.07.2019

 'Nobel Prize for Fear'

-While members of the Green party and French President Emmanual Macron's centrist En Marche party celebrated her attendance, some conservative and far-right lawmakers boycotted her speech.
+While members of the Green party and French President Emmanuel Macron's centrist En Marche party celebrated her attendance, some conservative and far-right lawmakers boycotted her speech.

 Read more: Climate emergency: New hope, or just empty words?

-Les Republicans MP Guillaume Larrive said the Fridays for Future leader was an "apocalyptic guru."
+Les Republicains MP Guillaume Larrive said the Fridays for Future leader was an "apocalyptic guru."

 "What we need is scientific progress and political courage," he said.

-Julien Aubert, also from Les Republicans, said: "Don't count on me to applaud a prophetess in shorts, a Nobel Prize for Fear."
+Julien Aubert, also from Les Republicains, said: "Don't count on me to applaud a prophetess in shorts, a Nobel Prize for Fear."

 Thunberg said she it was "fine" that her critics decided not to show up to listen to her: "We are, after all, just children!"